 Show me the money

-At this stage we both have 250 points for the online tests, 150 for the yearly inspections, 50 points for reaching our goals and 705 and 735 respectively for driving well.
+At this stage, we both have 250 points for the online tests, 150 for the yearly inspections, 50 points for reaching our goals and 705 and 735 respectively for driving well.
 That leaves us with 1155 and 1185 DQ points.
 My fuel spend at BP will total about 1500 for the month and my wife’s spend about 1300.

 This means that the determining factor for our pay-outs will be the DQ points.
 Half of the DQ points are R577 and R592, totalling R1 169.
 When compared to the original payment of R1 867, the actual cost of our insurance is only R698.
 After completing the advanced eye-test and staying claim free, the DQ points will increase by another 300 each.
 This will reduce the net payment even further.

 Another nice feature is what Discovery calls an Excess Funder Account (EFA) account.
 If you chose to convert your cashback to EFA points, you get double the amount of points.
 In other words, we can be earning R2 334 a month in EFA points.
-These can be used to fund car tires at TWT or the excess on a claim we hopefully never need.
+These can be used to fund car tires or batteries at TWT or the excess on a claim we hopefully never need.

 We replace our tires every second year and a new set on both cars will run about R11 000.
-However, at this rate the EFA account will rack up R56 000 in a two-year cycle.
+However, at this rate, the EFA account will rack up R56 000 in a two-year cycle.
 This can be even more once we’ve been on the insurance for a while.
 We can empty this account every three years for half the value, also known as the original cash value.
-The alternative is paying only one car’s cashback into an EFA while the other car’s cashback is paid out cash.
+The alternative is paying only one car’s cash-back into an EFA while the other car’s cashback is paid out cash.

 As a nice little bonus, you get a drive reward if you managed to complete 100 km worth of 5-star trips per week.
 This will give you between 100 and 200 reward points per month.
 These can be exchanged for shopping vouchers at a ratio of 1:1.
 A few Woolies vouchers per month will cover most of our clothing needs.
-You also get 25% off your Uber trips, 50% off your Gautrain traveling costs and 20% off your tires at TWT (based on your drive status).
+You also get 25% off your Uber trips, 50% off your Gautrain travelling costs and 20% off your tires at TWT (based on your drive status).

 Has it made us better drivers?
 I think so.
 I am definitely driving slower, sometimes to the frustration of other drivers.
 The gradual braking takes some getting used to, but it should reduce bake-pad costs, which is nice.
 I think Discovery achieved their goal of reducing accidents involving their clients.
 Let’s see how it works out in the long run.